 $383 per credit hour (additional fees may apply)

 This innovative RN to BSN online degree program is designed for registered nurses who want to advance professionally.
-This comprehensive, interdisciplinary 100% online program will prepare and empower you for the future of health care.
+This comprehensive, interdisciplinary program offers 100% online coursework which will prepare and empower you for the future of health care.
 You will gain valuable leadership and professional knowledge and skills.

 This RN to BSN program: